 Private and public concerts and workshops take place throughout the year, which allow people to try their hand at something new, like conducting.
-We often perform at unique and interesting venues for example we recently opened the Month of Music event at St Pancras International Station.
+We often perform at unique and interesting venues for example we opened the Month of Music event at St Pancras International Station.

 The orchestra is also known for its happy social outings.
 Many of us follow the weekly rehearsals with a relaxing chat at the Lower Red Lion, and at various times of the year the orchestra organises well attended enjoyable evenings out at local restaurants, including summer term and Christmas meals.

 We rehearse every Thursday evening during school terms, at 8.00pm in St. Michael’s Primary School Hall, St. Michael’s Street, St. Albans, Hertfordshire AL3 4SJ.

 New members are always welcome, particularly in the string and brass sections.
 Please check our vacancies page for more information.